namdlefhtes/calculator/README.md

 2021-01-26

 preequals needs to be able to process multiparts properly. constant shifting of equation to operandOne and operandTwo. achieve with loop? switch?

+2021-01-27

+line 252 of preEquals() works for 4 parts if last number is single digit.